Mandar123454/Predictive-Modeling-for-Smartphone-Purchase-Behavior-ML/AZURE_DEPLOY.md

 az webapp config appsettings set --resource-group $rg --name $appName --settings WEBSITES_CONTAINER_START_TIME_LIMIT=1800
 ```

+Other useful settings: set Python version to 3.11 in the Web App runtime, and keep `WEBSITE_RUN_FROM_PACKAGE=0` when using Oryx to build from source.

 ## Verify
 ```powershell
 az webapp browse --resource-group $rg --name $appName
 ```

 ## Troubleshooting

+- Build/Deploy failed in Deployment Center:
+	- Ensure the Web App uses Linux, Runtime stack Python 3.11.
+	- Keep `requirements.txt` minimal (runtime-only).
+Dev/test libs are in `dev-requirements.txt` and are not needed on Azure.
+	- Re-run: `az webapp up --name $appName --resource-group $rg --runtime "PYTHON|3.11" --logs`
+	- Open Deployment Center → Logs → Build/Deploy logs, and expand the latest record to see pip/oryx output.

+- App starts but frontend shows “Failed to fetch”:
+	- The frontend is already fixed to use same-origin API calls.
+After deploy, hard-refresh (Ctrl+F5) to bust cached `dashboard.js`.
+	- First load after cold start can take ~10–20 seconds while the app warms up; the UI now waits longer and retries.

 ## Apply tags (recommended)